kordan/moodle-mod_surveypro/README.md

 This module comes from the need to perform a very closely validated data collection to gather customized data.
 It allows the creation of custom survey assembling fields and format elements.
 Fields and formats, usually called "elements", are two of the four managed plugin.
 Surveypro plugins include: fields, formats, templates and report.

 Surveypro ships with a set of 21 built-in elements as plugins.
 They include 17 fields and 4 formats.
-Fields are the user items needed by the student to enter their responses while formats are "read only" elements like page break, fieldset or labels.
+"Fields" are the user items needed by the student to enter their responses while "formats" are read-only elements like page break, fieldset or labels.
 If you can't find the field or the format you need, you can always ask a developer to build the plugin closely matching your needs.
-Fields share a set of properties.
+"Fields" elements share a set of properties.
 In addition to these, each field manages its own specific features.
 Among common properties, usually, can be found: mandatory, indent, position of the element content, custom number, variable name, note, availability, validation, default and branching.
 The meaning of the less common properties is:
 - Note is free text that the editing teacher can use to provide a custom explanation of an element.
 - Availability defines who will see the field in the form.
 It can be: